Antivirus

 • Drive-by download

-How To Protect Against Adware?
+How to Protect Against Adware?

 • Don't download unknown software